A younger Quentin,

 Quentin near death,

-in a crowd of people from Interface 2000, at
+in a crowd of people from the Interface conference, at

 Lafayette #1 Cemetery, New Orleans (I'm on the right-hand side).